Hihelloy-main/SpellCraft/README.md

 # SpellCraft

-SpellCraft is a fully-featured, extensible magic system for Minecraft servers (Bukkit/Spigot and Folia).
-Players can cast spells, collect spellbooks, manage magical resources, and benefit from perks.
-Developers can create custom addon spells easily with a well-defined API.
+SpellCraft is a fully featured, extensible magic system for Minecraft servers running **Paper/Spigot or Folia**.
+It provides a complete spellcasting framework for players and a clean, powerful API for developers to create custom spell addons.

+SpellCraft is designed to be **addon-first**, **thread-safe**, and **easy to extend** without touching core code.

 ---

 ## Features

-- Customizable magic system with regenerating magic bars.
+- Magic resource system with regeneration and UI magic bar
+- Spell casting with cooldowns, costs, permissions, and categories
-- Built-in spells like Fireball, Heal, Teleport, Lightning, and more.
+- Built-in spells (Fireball, Heal, Teleport, Lightning, Shield, etc.)
-- Spellbooks that can be crafted or spawned in-world.
+- Craftable and world-generated spellbooks
-- Perks system to enhance abilities.
+- Perks system (`perks.yml`)
-- Fully thread-safe using `ThreadUtil`.
+- Fully Folia-compatible via `ThreadUtil`
-- Addon-friendly API for custom spells.
+- Clean API for external spell addons
+- Automatic spell tracking & lifecycle management

 ---

 ## Installation

-1. Place `SpellCraft.jar` in your server's `plugins/` folder.
+1. Drop `SpellCraft.jar` into your server’s `plugins/` folder
-2. Start the server to generate default configuration files:
+2. Start the server once to generate configs:

 ```